Contextualized Visual Personalization in Vision-Language Models: CoViP: Contextualized Visual Personalization via Image Captioning

 During evaluation, a judge model $\mathcal{J}$ is provided only with the generated caption $s$ and is asked to answer each question $q_{ik}$.
 For $(q_{nk}, a_{nk})$ pairs derived from the dialogue of positive concepts $d_n$, $\mathcal{J}$ is expected to answer correctly, and the corresponding accuracy is reported as \emph{Positive Accuracy}, denoted by $\mathbf{Acc}^{+}$, which measures how precisely the caption captures relevant contextual information.
 Conversely, for $(q_{mk}, a_{mk})$ pairs derived from the dialogue of negative concepts $d_m$, $\mathcal{J}$ is expected to respond with uncertainty, reflecting the absence of such information in the caption.
 Performance in this setting is reported as \emph{Negative Accuracy}, denoted by $\mathbf{Acc}^{-}$, which quantifies the model’s ability to avoid incorporating irrelevant contextual details.

-The validity of this protocol is further confirmed by human evaluation results in Section~\ref{sec:discussion}.
 The prompt templates for generating and evaluating these MCQA pairs are provided in Tables~\ref{template:qagen_prompt} and~\ref{template:qa_prompt}.
+The validity of this protocol is further confirmed by human evaluation results in Appendix~\ref{section_analysis}.
 Pseudocode and a detailed version of the evaluation protocol description are presented in Appendix~\ref{sec:appen:eval_detail}.